-At Glance, they are dedicated to unearthing valid patterns and give scientific reasons to justify the selection of such strategies.
+Glance is dedicated to unearthing valid patterns and justify the selection of such strategies by giving scientific reasons.
 There is a hybrid approach with rigorous thresholding based on statistical analysis and then let ML algorithms take over.
 This gives control and justification for the recommendation suggested.
 Does this strategy make sense?
 Well, we can dive into that in the next article.
 Till then, think about the ways to blend traditional statistical analysis with new-age ML and DL models and you might just have a “pied piper” moment.

 Epilogue – where the magic happens

 It’s important to solve for the problems that matter, on hand, and are practical.
-Not all AI is meaningful and machine learning won’t solve all our problems.
-However, with a certain focus like Glance, who is solving the problems of various marketing data silos, metrics, channels, the lack of interconnectedness in the data, and generating smart insights, you can generate meaningful results e.g. effective marketing experience.
+Not all AI is meaningful, and machine learning won’t solve all our problems.
+However, with a certain focus like Glance, which is solving the problems of various marketing data silos, metrics, channels, the lack of interconnectedness in the data, and generating smart insights, you can generate meaningful results, e.g. effective marketing experience.
 So, choose your models well and keep in mind that a model will never be the all-seeing eye and silver bullet without your inputs.

 Quick Bio: Parth Agrawal is a data scientist with four years of experience building data-driven products and services in Logistics, Edtech, Marketing, Smart City Solutions, and Agritech.
 He was the Initial data scientist who helped Glance with early models for marketing analysis.
 Currently, he dreams of electric sheep at night while building cutting-edge learning resources for teaching AI to the masses with Andrew Ng’s team @deeplearning.ai while loves to experiment on his mini garden with statistics helping him grow the tiniest vegetables you will ever see (or it is just dumb luck coupled with sheer ignorance)